FactorioCalc/FactorioCalc/docs/guide.rst

 used to create a `Frac`.
 For example: ``frac('0.12')``, ``frac('1/3')``, ``frac(1,3)``.

-Each machine is a class and is the same as the internal name but converted to TitleCase.
+Each machine is a class in the runtime generated `mch` package.
+The name of the machine is the same as the internal name but converted to TitleCase.
 The first argument of the constructor is the recipe.
-For example, to create an "assembling-machine-3" that produces electronic circuits you could use ``AssemblingMachine3(rcp.electronic_circuit)``.
+For example, to create an "assembling-machine-3" that produces electronic circuits you could use ``mch.AssemblingMachine3(rcp.electronic_circuit)``.
 Additional keyword arguments can be provided to specify the fuel used, beacons, or modules when applicable.